glomex/gcdt-docs/docs/gcdt_plugins/50_gcdt_lookups.md

 'ssl' lookup uses the `server_certificate` functionality built into AWS IAM.
 It is configured default lookup so for each stack also the certificates are added to stackdata.

-I possible, please use the new acm lookup!
+If possible, please use the new acm lookup!

 ### lookup acm certificate